 Kunzman started work on the union’s hamper program in early November, but emphasized the contributions of other students in the success of the program this year.

-“This program would not be possible without the help of our volunteers and the generous donation center of all the student groups, faculty councils and associations, offices, and individuals who participated.
+“This program would not be possible without the help of our volunteers and the generous hormone therapy Scottsdale who helped with hormones of all the student groups, faculty councils and associations, offices, and individuals who participated.

 “The three-day block over which the program really comes together is an intensive one.
 This year was an amazing success due to the number of great volunteers who came out and helped us on the packaging, wrapping, and especially delivery days.”U